bioinformatics-centre/kaiju/README.md

 The complete taxon list for this option is in the file `bin/taxonlist.tsv`.

 Because the _nr_ database contains more proteins, more RAM is needed for index construction and for running Kaiju.
-As of October 2016, the _nr_ database with option `-e` contains ca. 80M protein sequences, which amounts to a requirement of 43GB RAM for running Kaiju.
+As of February 2018, the _nr_ database with option `-e` contains ca. 124M protein sequences, which amounts to a requirement of 68GB RAM for running Kaiju.

 ### 4. Mar databases from the Marine Metagenomics Portal
 `makeDB.sh -m`